aiven/devportal/docs/tutorials/anomaly-detection.rst

 Create the notification pipeline comparing average CPU data with the thresholds
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-In this step, you'll create a pipeline to compare the 30 seconds average CPU metrics with the thresholds coming from the PostgreSQL database and send a slack notification when the thresholds are exceeded.
+At this point, you should have both a stream of the 30 seconds average CPU metrics coming from Apache Kafka, and a set of "per-device" thresholds stored in the PostgreSQL database.
+This section showcases how you can compare the usage with the thresholds and send a slack notification identifying anomaly situations of when the usage is exceeding the thresolds.

 .. mermaid::